-This Order implements one TMDLs with final attainment dates within the duration of this Order.
-In precedential Order WQ 2015-0075, the State Water Board found-held that final TMDL attainment deadlines should not be extended through permitting actions.
-The Permittee may request a Time Schedule Order from the Central Coast Water Board to allow additional time for compliance with the TMDL requirements.
+This Order implements one TMDL with final attainment dates within the duration of this Order.
+In precedential Order WQ 2015-0075, the State Water Board held that final TMDL attainment deadlines should not be extended through permitting actions.
 The State Water Board stated as follows:

 Final TMDL deadlines are established and incorporated into the Basin Plans during the TMDL development process.
 That process invites stakeholder participation and the proposed schedule is subject to public review and comment and approval by the relevant regional water board, the State Water Board, and USEPA.
 The deadlines are established with consideration of the time needed for compliance for all dischargers contributing to an impairment, including industrial and construction storm water dischargers and traditional NPDES dischargers.
 Although we recognize that it may not always be feasible for municipal storm water dischargers to meet final TMDL deadlines, short of amending the Basin Plan to modify the deadlines (see California Association of Sanitation Agencies v.
-State Water Resources Control Board (2012) 208 Cal.App.4th 1438), we find it appropriate for the dischargers to request time schedule orders rather than be granted an extension within the provisions of the [regional water board permits].24
+State Water Resources Control Board (2012) 208 Cal.App.4th 1438), we find it appropriate for the dischargers to request time schedule orders rather than be granted an extension within the provisions of the [regional water board permits].23

-If needed, tThe Permittee may request a Time Schedule Order from the Central Coast Water Board to allow additional time for compliance with the TMDL requirements.
+If needed, the Permittee may request a Time Schedule Order from the Central Coast Water Board to allow additional time for compliance with the TMDL requirements.